-Previous to teaching he was the Executive Chef at Oconomowoc Lake Club for 20 years.
-His education includes a culinary degree from the Culinary Institute of America (Hyde Park, New York) as well as a BS in Food Science/Food Service Administration from the University of Wisconsin – Madison, including additional studies in meat and animal science.
+Before teaching, he was the Executive Chef at Oconomowoc Lake Club for 20 years.
+His education includes a culinary degree from the Culinary Institute of America (Hyde Park, New York) and a BS in Food Science/Food Service Administration from the University of Wisconsin – Madison, including additional studies in meat and animal science.
 He was a founding board member of the Slow Food Wisconsin SE.

-Chef Jack believes buying local food not only gives you fresher, tastier and more unique food, it provides a face to the grower and a sense of the place where it was grown.
-He feels the importance of the food served is not just the final product or the fresh local food, but rather the relationship that develops with his clientele and farmers.
-It is this relationship that changes food from a homogenized commodity to something of value.
+Chef Jack believes buying local food not only gives you fresher, tastier, and unique fare, it provides a face to the grower and a sense of place where it was grown.
+He feels the importance of the food served is not just the final product or the fresh local food but the relationship that develops with his clientele and farmers.
+This relationship changes food from a homogenized commodity to something of value.

-Jack also participated in on a 3 year SARE Sustainable Agriculture, Research and Education project:
+Jack also participated in a 3-year SARE Sustainable Agriculture, Research, and Education project:

-Local Food – chef consultant for the SARE (Sustainable Agriculture, Research and Education) National Conference he helped develop 3 days of menus for 600 attendees that utilized 90% locally sourced food.
-Also the Wisconsin Academy of Sciences, Arts and Letters.
+Local food – chef consultant for the SARE (Sustainable Agriculture, Research and Education) National Conference helped develop three days of menus for 600 attendees that utilized 90% locally sourced food.
+Also, the Wisconsin Academy of Sciences, Arts, and Letters.

 Jack first encountered buying directly from farmers in 1983 while working at Chez Michel in Madison, where they featured on-premise herb gardens and local produce from area farms.
 From these simple roots grew a lifelong passion for supporting sustainable local agriculture and promoting it within the community.